drug-design/course/docs/chapters/molecular-similarity.md

 ### Chemical Modifications

-The systematic chemical modification of a lead structure by making analogs without changing the chemical scaffold of the reference compound is a widely used approach in medicinal chemistry.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/chemical-modifications-35eca306'><i class='fa fa-play' aria-hidden='true'></i></button>The systematic chemical modification of a lead structure by making analogs without changing the chemical scaffold of the reference compound is a widely used approach in medicinal chemistry.
 It is guided by the molecular similarity principle and aims at finding a better compound with improved properties.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.